 Colorado does have a warranty of habitability that, if applicable, could allow you damages in addition to reduced rent.
 To exercise your rights, you need to give written notice and generally allow landlord reasonable time to fix.
 You can read more about this specific set of rights here:...Read more »

 Even an oral lease agreement can be enforceable, so be careful saying that you don't have a lease with the person.
 If you've had a discussion about the terms of your ability to rent/pay for a space and stay there, you may have any enforceable lease.
-Your question appears to have been cut off, so...Read more »
+Your question appears to have been cut...Read more »

 I advised landlord of presence of black mold . he voided the lease and said he did not believe me I have pictures and I am ill from trying to clean the place. can he keep my deposit?
 I have a voided lease signed by him and I never actually moved in.
 He stated that he will not try to remedy and that...
 Read more »

 It sounds like you've already done some of your homework, but a 7-day demand may be premature at this point depending on the specifics.
-That may depend on whether you mean the lease was "voided" in that you are both acting like it never existed (did you get that in writing from the landlord, since...Read more »
+That may depend on whether you mean the lease was "voided" in that you are both acting like it never existed (did you get that in writing from the...Read more »

 Dom illegally sublet her room to me without notifying the landlord and made a profit on rent of $600 per month.
 We have been on a month to month lease(we think).
 We have been paying Dom directly for rent and security.
 The landlord Mary wants to sign a lease with my roommate and I. The relationship...
 Read more »

 Dom's lease with Mary is much more controlling as to the terms such as rent, pets, payment, length, etc. of any sublease with you than is Colorado law.
-Colorado law would probably not put any limits on the rent Dom can charge you (but Dom's lease with Mary might require pre-approval by Mary and/or...Read more »
+Colorado law would probably not put any limits on the rent Dom can charge you (but Dom's lease with Mary might require pre-approval by...Read more »

 He was diagnosed with cancer.
 He pays child support now.
 He won't designate the 100k come be disbursed through the trust he's setting up.
 He wants to designate it come from his estate.
 I think he's trying to pull a scam.